IntusFacultas/storybook/src/components/Navbars/SidebarUsage.md

 ## Usage

+<b>IMPORTANT NOTE: MAKE SURE THAT BOTH THE SIDEBAR AND SIDEBAR OFFSET CONTENT ARE INSIDE A RELATIVE POSITIONED DIV OTHERWISE THE SIDEBAR WILL NOT USE THE FULL VERTICAL SPACE.</b>

 This is meant to be used in tandem with the `SidebarOffsetContent` component for displaying content on your website.
 A full usage example is provided below:

 ```html